eclipse-ankaios/ankaios/common/doc/swdesign/README.md

 ### Objects

 Definitions of objects which are needed in all other components of Ankaios.
-These objects especially include objects which needs to be sent through for the `ExecutionCommandChannel` and `StateChangeCommandChannel`.
+These objects especially include objects which needs to be sent through for the `FromServerChannel` and `ToServerChannel`.

 #### Provide common object representation
 `swdd~common-object-representation~1`